 DART is a low-cost spacecraft.
 The main structure of the spacecraft is a box with dimensions of roughly 1.2 × 1.3 × 1.3 meters (3.9 × 4.3 × 4.3 feet), from which other structures extend to result in measurements of roughly 1.8 meters (5.9 feet) in width, 1.9 meters (6.2 feet) in length, and 2.6 meters (8.5 feet) in height.
 The spacecraft has two very large solar arrays that when fully deployed are each 8.5 meters (27.9 feet) long.
-DART will navigate to crash itself into Dimorphos at a speed of approximately 6.6 kilometers (4.1 miles) per second.
+DART navigated to crash itself into Dimorphos at a speed of approximately 6.1 kilometers (3.8 miles) per second.
 The total mass of the DART spacecraft was approximately 1,345 pounds (610 kilograms) at launch and roughly 1280 pounds (580 kilograms) at impact.
 DART carries both hydrazine propellant (about 110 pounds, or 50 kilograms) for spacecraft maneuvers and attitude control, and xenon (about 130 pounds, or 60 kilograms) to operate the ion propulsion technology demonstration engine.

-DART will also carry a CubeSat contributed by Agenzia Spaziale Italiana (ASI), named LICIACube (Light Italian CubeSat for Imaging of Asteroids).
-The DART spacecraft will deploy LICIACube roughly five days prior to the DART impact on Dimorphos.
-LICIACube will capture images of the DART impact, the resulting ejecta cloud.
+DART also carried a CubeSat contributed by Agenzia Spaziale Italiana (ASI), named LICIACube (Light Italian CubeSat for Imaging of Asteroids).
+The DART spacecraft deployed LICIACube 15 days prior to the DART impact on Dimorphos.
+LICIACube captured images of the DART impact and the resulting ejecta cloud.
 The design of the LICIACube spacecraft is based on a 6U platform developed by the aerospace company Argotec.
 LICIACube has two instruments: LEIA (LICIACube Explorer Imaging for Asteroid), a narrow field panchromatic camera to acquire images from long distance with a high spatial resolution and LUKE (LICIACube Unit Key Explorer), a wide field RGB camera, allowing a multicolor analysis of the asteroidal environment.

 DART is a NASA-funded technology demonstration of a kinetic impactor technology that could be used to mitigate the threat of a hazardous asteroid.
-The DART project will demonstrate that a spacecraft can navigate itself to a successful impact on the target, and will measure the effect of that impact on the natural asteroid.
+The DART project demonstrated that a spacecraft can navigate itself to a successful impact on the target, and the team is investigating the effect of that impact on the natural asteroid.
 The investigation will help NASA better prepare for asteroids that might one day pose a danger to the inhabitants of Earth, and demonstrate other technologies which have applications to future missions as well.

-DART's primary challenge is to reliably target and squarely impact Dimorphos, the small moonlet of Didymos, a 160-meter-diameter target, when it is 11 million kilometers away from Earth.
-As part of guidance, navigation, and control (GNC), the DART team has developed algorithms called SMART Nav (Small-body Maneuvering Autonomous Real Time Navigation).
-This autonomous optical navigation system will identify and distinguish between the two bodies at Didymos and then, working in concert with the other GNC elements, directs the spacecraft toward the smaller body, Dimorphos, all within roughly an hour of impact.
-To accurately navigate to the asteroid using onboard systems, the DART team is leveraging decades of missile guidance algorithms developed at APL.
+DART's primary challenge was to reliably target and squarely impact Dimorphos, the small moonlet of Didymos, a 160-meter-diameter target, when it is 11 million kilometers away from Earth.
+As part of guidance, navigation, and control (GNC), the DART team developed algorithms called SMART Nav (Small-body Maneuvering Autonomous Real Time Navigation).
+This autonomous optical navigation system identified and distinguished between the two bodies at Didymos and then, working in concert with the other GNC elements, directed the spacecraft toward the smaller body, Dimorphos, all within roughly an hour of impact.
+To accurately navigate to the asteroid using onboard systems, the DART team leveraged decades of missile guidance algorithms developed at APL.

 Credit: Roll-Out Solar Array demonstration video from NASA Johnson Space Center

-Using ROSA as the structure, a small portion of the DART solar array is configured to demonstrate Transformational Solar Array technology, which has very-high-efficiency solar cells and reflective concentrators providing three times more power than current solar array technology.
+Using ROSA as the structure, a small portion of the DART solar array was configured to demonstrate Transformational Solar Array technology, which has very-high-efficiency solar cells and reflective concentrators providing three times more power than current solar array technology.
 This technology was designed to enable solar arrays to be made smaller and still provide sufficient power output.
 With this capability, future missions to Jupiter and beyond might not require expensive nuclear power sources for electricity, which could ultimately decrease the overall cost of future missions.